• Skip to primary navigation

 Norway

-According to the 2015 OECD report, Norway is one of 8 countries with free college university systems
+According to the 2015 OECD report, Norway is one of 8 countries with free college university systems.

-Like other Nordic nations, however, Norway comes with a large price tag in terms of living costs; you’ll need approximately NOK 139,680 (~US$17,200) per year.
+Like other Nordic nations, however, Norway has a large price tag for living costs; you’ll need approximately NOK 139,680 (~US$17,200) per year.

 Most Popular Universities In Norway

-University of OsloNumber of Full Time Students – 27,628
+University of OsloNumber of Full-Time Students – 27,628

-University of BergenNumber of Full Time Students – 17,000
+University of BergenNumber of Full-Time Students – 17,000

-Western Norway University of Applied SciencesNumber of Full Time Students – 16,000
+Western Norway University of Applied SciencesNumber of Full-Time Students – 16,000

-University of TromsoNumber of Full Time Students – 9500
+University of TromsoNumber of Full-Time Students – 9500

-University of StavangerNumber of Full Time Students – 9000
+University of StavangerNumber of Full-Time Students – 9000

 SCHOLARSHIP LINK